-In principle a temperature mapping study involves recording the temperature of the cold compartment under various conditions.
-The data will be recorded for days or weeks as per the nature of the asset.
-Numerous temperature data loggers will be placed inside the testing area at various heights and data will be continuously recorded.
-Depending on the nature of the property, the following conditions will be tested:
+In principle, a temperature mapping study involves recording the temperature of the cold room, warehouse or any such asset under various conditions.
+We have to collect the data for days or weeks as per the nature of the asset.
+The vendor who carries out the mapping study places numerous temperature data loggers inside the testing area to record the data continuously.
+Depending on the nature of the property, they have to test for the following conditions: